272004/visual-recognition-with-discovery-coreml/README.md

 1. You will need Carthage to download the Watson SDK framework, if you do not already have Carthage installed you can follow instructions [here](https://github.com/Carthage/Carthage#installing-carthage)

-2. Once Carthage is set up, you can download the latest SDK by opening your terminal, navigating to the Core ML Vision Continuous Learning/ directory and running the following command
+2. Once Carthage is set up, you can download the latest SDK by opening your terminal, navigating to your project directory and running the following command
 ```
-carthage update
+carthage update --platform iOS
 ```
-3. After the package is done installing, you will find the Visual Recognition framework in the Carthage/Build/iOS directory.
-From this folder, drag `VisualRecognitionV3.framework` and `DiscoveryV1.framework` into your project's workspace, in the Core Ml Vision Discovery\ directory.
+3. After the package is done installing, you will find the Visual Recognition and Discovery frameworks in the Carthage/Build/iOS directory.
+From this folder, drag `VisualRecognitionV3.framework` and `DiscoveryV1.framework` into XCode in your projects directory.
 The Watson Visual Recognition SDK makes it easy to keep track of your custom Core ML models and pull down new versions of custom classifiers from the IBM Cloud and store them on your device.

+4. In the Embedded Binaries section of your project, add the two frameworks that you just dragged in.

 ## Setting up Visual Recognition